This article is specifically for Minecraft for Windows, Xbox, Nintendo Switch, PlayStation, or Mobile devices and other Bedrock versions of Minecraft.

 - To cook food and smelt ores, crafting a furnace is essential.
 You will need 8 cobblestone to craft one.

 - After you have created a furnace, to mine ores such as redstone, diamonds, or obsidian you will need higher tier tools to break them.
-You can create an iron pickaxe by finding iron ore in a cave or on a hillside and putting that in your furnace along with some coal.
+You can create an iron pickaxe by finding raw iron in a cave or on a hillside.
+This raw iron must be smelted using a furnace.
+Once that is complete, you can put the newly created ore back in your furnace along with some coal.
 You will need 3 iron ingots and 2 sticks for 1 iron pickaxe.

 - After you have created a house make sure to create a bed to set your spawn point and set the time of day to the morning if you decide to sleep at night.
 If you rest in a bed it will set your respawn point.
 To craft a bed, you will need 3 wool and 3 planks.
 You can find wool by either shearing sheep or crafting wool from string.
 Sheep will also drop wool upon death.

-- Swords are essential for defending yourself from hostile mobs and can be crafted with wood, stone, iron, gold, diamond and netherite.
+- Swords are essential for defending yourself from hostile mobs and can be crafted with wood, stone, iron, gold, and diamond.
+A diamond sword can be upgraded to a Netherite sword by using a smithing table to fuse the Netherite ingot with the diamond sword.

 After this point you will have a decent start to playing Minecraft survival and we urge you to continue exploring to discover more creatures, blocks, and adventures!